corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 ### Stellaris Bugs

 Demoted rulers with very long names that also contain a period `.` may cause error logs when the Leader screen is open.
 It seems related to the font re-coloring in the "former ruler" name affix.
-Don't leave the Leader window open for long periods of time or you will greate a very large error log file.
+Don't leave the Leader window open for long periods of time or you will generate a very large error log file.

 ### Error Logs